Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - JSON.stringify(json) = convert json to string
 - JSON.parse(string) = convert string to json
 - parseInt(string) = Converts a string into an integer, returns int or Nan
+- parseFloat(string) = Converts a string into a float
 - String(value) = Coverts a value to a string
 - Number(value) = converts value and returns the converted value or NaN